 The other significant bottleneck is the problem of securing grid connections.
-However, this represents a significant opportunity for companies such as SSE and National Grid (discussed on page 9) and is one reason why Jean-Hugues has been adding to those positions.
-These companies also benefit from inflation pass-throughs and are insulated from power price fluctuations, which adds further to their attractions, in his view.
-Other ways that EGL has exposure to this theme are through integrated utilities in Europe, US companies such as Exelon (which recently spun out its Constellation nuclear business - see page 8) and Edison International, a Californian utility discussed on page 11).
+However, this represents a significant opportunity for companies such as SSE and National Grid (discussed on page 10) and is one reason why Jean-Hugues has been adding to those positions.
+These companies also benefit from inflation pass-throughs and are insulated from power price fluctuations, which adds further to their attractions.
+Other ways that EGL has exposure to this theme are through integrated utilities in Europe, US companies such as Exelon (which recently spun out its Constellation nuclear business - see page 10) and Edison International, a Californian utility discussed on page 12).

 As we get closer to the peak of interest rates, Jean-Hugues has been adding to positions in yieldcos.
 In that area, TransAlta recently bid C\$1.38bn for the balance of TransAlta Renewables that it did not already own.
 The price offered was a 20% premium to the undisturbed price.
-Nevertheless, the offer was well below the price in December 2022 and well down on its January 2021 peak.
+Nevertheless, the offer was well below the price in December 2022 and well down on its January 2021 peak - these yieldcos seem undervalued.

-Given the inflation issue, regulated utilities in jurisdictions that have adopted models that allow inflation pass-through - such as the UK and Italy - look more attractive.
+Given the inflation issue, regulated utilities in jurisdictions that have adopted models that allow inflation to be passed-through to customers - such as the UK and Italy - look more attractive.
 By contrast, regulated utilities operating in a regime such as that of Spain, which does not allow for any inflation adjustment, are more challenged.
 Jean-Hugues also notes that infrastructure assets such as toll roads and, to a lesser extent, airports have reasonably strong pricing power.